 Here the pitchers pop against the dark painted cabinets

 One of the first places I ever saw a display of white ironstone was in the movie Something’s Gotta Give.
-The dining room has a display of plates in the built-in and it looks amazing!
+The dining room has plates displayed in the built-ins and it looks amazing!
 And I love that they mixed the different whites, too.

 Simple, but stunning.